We don't just talk cars ... we teach how to buy them.

 With nice driving dynamics, interior space practicality, decent gas mileage and "Honda" reliability, we think the Honda CR-V makes a solid choice as a used SUV purchase.

-There are actually several different ways to buy a pre-owned CR-V at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+So lastly, there are actually several different ways to buy a used CR-V at the lowest price, and even at wholesale.